Learn about Texas tornado season, Tornado Alley, and other tornado facts you need to create a tornado preparedness plan!

 If you do not have a room below ground, the next best option is a small, windowless room in the interior of your home (with no exterior walls) on the lowest level.
 In most homes, this is a bathroom, closet, or space underneath a staircase.

 Keep it clear of clutter when possible, or at least clear it out if you know that severe weather is possible in the near future.
-You should store your tornado emergency kit here (see the following section), including pillows, cushions, bike helmets, flashlights, and your NOAA weather radio.
+You should store your tornado or emergency kit here (see the following section), including pillows, cushions, bike helmets, flashlights, and your NOAA weather radio.

 Shelter in place.